CHEMICAL HERITAGE FOUNDATION / SCIENCE PHOTO LIBRARY CHEMICAL HERITAGE FOUNDATION / SCIENCE PHOTO LIBRARY

 This image may not be used to state or imply the endorsement by the Science History Institute of any product, service or activity, or to concur with an opinion or confirm the accuracy of any text appearing alongside or in logical association with the image.

 Jacques Loeb (1859-1924), German-US physiologist.
 Loeb held several professorships before becoming a member of the Rockefeller Institute for Medical Research in 1910.
 Loeb researched simple plant and animal reactions (tropisms) towards or away from stimuli, such as light or gravity.
 He argued that such behaviour could also be applied to higher animals and that even humanity's morals and ethics were due to combinations of tropisms.
-His experiments at the Woods Hole Marine Biological Laboratory on marine invertebrates achieved artificial parthenogenesis of sea urchin eggs.
-This photograph was signed and dated 'New York, January 11th 1915'.
+His experiments on marine invertebrates achieved artificial parthenogenesis of sea urchin eggs.
+He conducted these experiments at the Marine Biological Laboratory (MBL), Woods Hole, Massachusetts, USA.

 Model release not available.
 Property release not required.